spglib/spglib/doc/definition.rst

 where :math:`( \mathbf{a} \; \mathbf{b} \; \mathbf{c} )` and :math:`(
 \mathbf{a}_\mathrm{s} \; \mathbf{b}_\mathrm{s} \;
 \mathbf{c}_\mathrm{s} )` are the basis vectors of an arbitrary system and of a starndardized system, respectively.
-Transformation matrix **doesn't** rotate a crystal in Cartesian coordinates, but just changes the choices of basis vectors.
+In general, the transformation matrix is not limited for the transformation from the standardized system, but can be used in between any systems possibly transformed.
+It has to be emphasized that the transformation matrix **doesn't** rotate a crystal in Cartesian coordinates, but just changes the choices of basis vectors.